TaylorFinklea/portfolio/content/projects/project/008-ai-automation-agents.md

 All agents follow security best practices including secure credential management, data encryption, and audit logging to meet enterprise compliance requirements.

 ### Emerging Capabilities
-The field of AI agents is evolving rapidly, and we're continuously incorporating new capabilities:
+The field of AI agents is evolving rapidly, and I'm continuously incorporating new capabilities:

 **Multi-Modal Reasoning:**
 Agents that can process and understand images, documents, and other media types, enabling richer interactions and more comprehensive automation.